Seronegative MG: An update paradigm for diagnosis and management

 The future projects identified were to collect more data on natural history and treatment effects in SNMG, to create an European study group on SNMG, and to further evaluate and compare the performance of different antibody assays for SNMG serological diagnosis.

-A full report will be published in Neuromuscular Disorders.
+A full report is published in Neuromuscular Disorders (PDF).